oslabs-beta/MiraCloud/README.md

 ## Login
 The login interface securely handles the user's IAM keys by saving into a hidden folder and deleting it upon logout.
-1. Set up a new IAM user on your AWS console: Make sure you keep your aws_access_key_id and aws_secret_access_key by downloading the .csv file
+1. Set up a new IAM user on your AWS console: Make sure you keep your aws_access_key_id and aws_secret_access_key by downloading the .csv file.
 2. Give permissions to AWS IAM User.
 	For read, write, and delete, give permission by: